getify/You-Dont-Know-JS/async & performance/ch3.md

 But if you can't, the ugliness of this solution should be a clue that *cancelation* is a functionality that belongs at a higher level of abstraction on top of promises.
 Look to promise abstraction libraries for assistance rather than hacking it yourself.

-**Note:** My *asynquence* promise abstraction library provides just such an abstraction, which will be discussed in (??? // TODO) of this book.
+**Note:** My *asynquence* promise abstraction library provides just such an abstraction and an `abort()` capability for the sequence, all of which will be discussed in (??? // TODO) of this book.

+A single promise is not really a flow control mechanism (at least not in a very meaningful sense), which is exactly what *cancelation* relates to.
+A chain of promises taken collectively together -- what I like to call a "sequence" -- *is* a flow control expression, and thus it's appropriate for cancelation to be defined at that level of abstraction.

+No individual promise should be cancelable, but it's sensible for a *sequence* to be cancelable, because you don't pass around a sequence as a single immutable value like you do with promises.

 ### Promise Performance